Hyddwn/HyddwnServer/README.md

 Aura
 ==============================

-Aura is an open-source MMORPG server software written in C#, for the North American client of Mabinogi.
+Aura is an open-source MMORPG server software for the North American client of Mabinogi.
 It's solely being developed for educational purposes, learning about programming, MMORPGs, maintaining huge projects, working with other people, and improving knowledge.
 It's not about playing a game or competing with any services provided by Nexon or its partners, and we don't endorse such actions.